Enhancing multimodal cooperation via sample-level modality valuation: Method

 \subsection{Model formulation}

-In this paper, we consider the multi-modal discriminative task.
+In this paper, we consider the multimodal discriminative task.
 Concretely, each sample $x=(x^1,x^2,\cdots,x^n)$ is with $n$ modalities.
 And $y$ is the ground truth label of sample $x$.
-For simplicity, the input of modality $i$ in specific sample $x$ is denoted as modality $x^i$. $N = \{x^1,x^2,\cdots,x^n\} $ is a finite, non-empty set of all modalities.
-Denote the multi-modal model as $H(\cdot)$.
-Suppose $\mathcal{C}$ is the set of input modalities for the model.
-Then, when taking modalities in $\mathcal{C}$ as the model input, the final prediction is $\widehat{y_C}=H(\cup x^i, x^i \in \mathcal{C})$.
-It should be noted that we have no assumption of multi-modal fusion design, therefore the following modality valuation is not limited to simple fusion strategy.
+For simplicity, the input of modality $i$ of specific sample $x$ is denoted as $x^i$. $N = \{x^1,x^2,\cdots,x^n\} $ is a finite, non-empty set of all modalities.
+Denote the multimodal model as $H(\cdot)$.
+Suppose $C$ is the set of input modalities for the model, where $C \subseteq N$.
+When taking modalities in $C$ as the input, the final prediction is $\widehat{y_C}=H(\cup x^i, x^i \in C)$.
+It should be noted that we have no assumption of multimodal fusion design, therefore the following modality valuation is not limited to simple fusion strategy.